kmesh-net/kmesh/README.md

 If you're interested in being a contributor and want to get involved in developing Kmesh, please see [CONTRIBUTING](CONTRIBUTING.md) for more details on submitting patches and the contribution workflow.

+## How to Become Member of Kmesh

+Kmesh community welcomes all interested developers to become members of the Kmesh community!

+Responsibilities and related requirements for community roles can be found in [Membership doc](https://github.com/kmesh-net/website/blob/main/content/en/docs/community/membership.md).

+If you want to become a member of the Kmesh community, you can start by submitting a [issue](https://github.com/kmesh-net/kmesh/issues/new?assignees=&labels=&projects=&template=membership-request.md&title=REQUEST%3A+New+membership+for+%3Cyour+name%3E) and then gradually fulfilling the conditions listed there.

 ## License

 Kmesh is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.